holahmide/react-breakout-game/README.md

 <ol>
   <li>Currently the player/paddle can only be moved with the arrow keys, change to <b>mouseover</b> event.</li>
-  <li>Make it multi-level by increasing the number of blocks rows after the user has cleared all blocks.</li>
+  <li>Make it multi-level by increasing the number of rows after the user has cleared all blocks.</li>
 </ol>